KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 ### Privacy and Security

 For evaluative discussions about privacy and security, this can be detrimental to progress.
 In what follows, I'll include examples which are specific to discussions about digital privacy and security, but the same concepts apply.
-In some cases, like Henry's example, the nirvana fallacy occurs directly:
+In some cases, the nirvana fallacy occurs directly:

 > Proton Mail is a bad email provider: they logged a customer's IP address[^2].